DasEtwas/waterjet/README.md

   `softdepend`||list or string
   `extra`||multi-line string containing YAML

-  **Note**: The `extra` key may be used for anything which should be appended to the generated plugin.yml
+  **Note**: The `extra` key may be used for anything which should be appended to the generated plugin.yml (eg. permissions, commands)
+  **Note**: For info on the keys supported by Spigot: https://www.spigotmc.org/wiki/plugin-yml/

 - waterjet automatically generates a `NameOfYourPluginsMainClass.jar` file with all the necessary FFI code (currently `onEnable` and `onDisable`) which is linked to by the JVM against functions generated in the `waterjet::hook` proc-macro
 - `NameOfYourPluginsMainClass` must be consistent across the Cargo.toml's value `package.metadata.waterjet.name` and the first argument supplied to the `waterjet::hook` proc-macro